geckoprojects-org/org.gecko.codec/docs/CodecDocs.md

 ### `ObjectMapperConfigurator`

-Through this service is possible to configure properties that belong to the `Object Mapper`:
+Through this service is possible to configure properties that belong to the `ObjectMapper`:

 + `MapperFeature`
 + `SerializationFeature`